campbellmbrown/grasshopper/README.md

 - **Name**
 - **Notes**

-Port forwarding are saved to `%APPDATA%/StaSSH/port_forwards.json` on Windows.
+Port forwarding are saved to `%APPDATA%/StaSSH/port_forwards.json` on Windows or `~/.config/stassh/port_forwards.json` on Linux.

 # Setup